Retirement Guide

 Cons

-- Limited English-speaking care facilities
+- Limited elder care infrastructure — no English-speaking assisted living facilities

 Is Vietnam Right for You?